ReScience/rescience.github.io/05-FAQ.md

 ## What kind of research can I replicate?

-Any computational research in any domain of science as long as there is an editor from the [Board](../board) who has the expertise to edit your submission.
-The editorial board is growing to increase the scientific domains being covered.
-If no editor is able to edit your submission, you can also propose a guest editor (who must be willing to work with our GitHub-based editorial processes).
+Any computational research in any domain of science provided an editor from the [Board](../board) has the expertise to edit your submission.
+Our editorial board is growing to increase the scientific domains being covered.
+If no editor is able to edit your submission, you may propose a guest editor (who must be willing to work with our GitHub-based editorial processes).